 Pictured below: The proposed floor plan for the new Emmett Lee Dickinson Museum (inside the abandoned Dickinson Lanes bowling alley).

-Pictured below: Architectural firm Bilk, Snow and Kahn's vision for the Grand Atrium at the new Emmett Lee Dickinson Museum (inside the abandoned Dickinson Lanes bowling alley).
+The architectural firm Bilk, Snow and Kahn's will design the Grand Atrium at the new Emmett Lee Dickinson Museum (inside the abandoned Dickinson Lanes bowling alley).